Archive for the ‘Egg Donation’ Category

 Surrogacy makes sense for many gay men because one partner can have this biological connection.
 If your state prohibits LGBT adoption, surrogacy is an ideal option.
 It guarantees you will be legally recognized as the child’s biological parent, and your partner may not even need to file for an adoption to secure parental rights.
 ConceiveAbilities provides a thorough list of attorneys experienced with the unique legal issues from state to state.
 It will help you determine the best route to affirm your rights and protect your family.

 The American Fertility Association is a helpful resource for LGBT parenting information.
 Contact us for more details about our LGBT support and the options we can provide as you pursue your family building options.
+Also, if you are parent in searching for an egg donor in Colorado, be sure to visit our Colorado egg donor database page.

 Friday, June 21st, 2013